sclorg/nginx-container/1.24/README.md

 Nginx 1.24 server and a reverse proxy server container image
 ============================================================
 This container image includes Nginx 1.24 server and a reverse server for OpenShift and general usage.
-Users can choose between RHEL, CentOS, CentOS Stream and Fedora based images.
+Users can choose between RHEL, CentOS Stream and Fedora based images.
 The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available in the [Quay.io](https://quay.io/organization/sclorg), and the Fedora images are available in the [Quay.io](https://quay.io/organization/fedora).